nnise/Restaurant-Reviews-MWS/README.md

 # Restaurant Reviews
 ---
-With this project I became a certified Mobile Web Specialist thanks to the Udacity-Google EMEA Scholarship 2018.
+With this project I became a certified [Mobile Web Specialist](https://confirm.udacity.com/S34CCRNZ) thanks to the Udacity-Google EMEA Scholarship 2018.

 ![All restaurants screen with map hidden](https://github.com/nnise/Restaurant-Reviews-MWS/blob/master/prjctImgs/desktopHome.png)

 ![Restauran details sample page](https://github.com/nnise/Restaurant-Reviews-MWS/blob/master/prjctImgs/restaurantDetails.png)

-This is a functional mobile-ready web application that includes standard accesibility features, is reponsive on different sized displays and is accessible for screen reader use.
-The application uses Service Worker technology and Background Sync to create a semless offline experience for users.
-Users are allowed to create their own reviews for each restaurant and mark their favorites.
+This is a functional mobile-ready web application that includes standard accessibility features, is responsive on different sized displays and is accessible for screen reader users.
+The application uses Service Worker technology and Background Sync to create a seamless offline experience for users.
+Users are allowed to create their own reviews for each restaurant and mark their favourites.

 ![Mobile Home screen with hidden and shown map](https://github.com/nnise/Restaurant-Reviews-MWS/blob/master/prjctImgs/mobileViews.jpg)